julianthome/joanaudit/README.md

 in `entrypoints.json`.
 The following code snippet configures 3 possible entrypoints, namely `doPost()`, `doGet()`, `service()` which share the same `prefix` (member functions of the same class).
-JoanAudit searches for entrypoints with matching signatures and for implementations of the same function for classes that inherit or implement from other classes, abstract classes and/or interfaces.
+JoanAudit searches for entrypoints with matching signatures, i.e. all entrypoints that exactly match, extend or implement the entrypoint class.

 ``` json
 {